Ozihub/PizzaProject/README.md

 # PIZZA PROJECT

 ## Project Overview
-This data analysis aims to provide insights into the business performance of the Pizza Industry using Key Performance indicators and charts to solve the business problem.
+This data analysis aims to provide insights into the business performance of a Pizza Company using Key Performance indicators and charts to solve the business problem.

 ## Data Source
 --https://youtu.be/lrl0vz-p-yc?si=Z8Q-E_llWf7CI6wL- Data Tutorial